Vision, Values, and Goals

 I see democratic governments as empowered by the sovereign public to preserve nature and regulate its use as a permanent trust.

 I value the strongest scientific inference using the highest scientific integrity.
-I see myself and other public scientists as having a duty to advocate for (a) the broadest public including future generations of all life, (b) for good governance, (c) for fulfilling the duties of public trustees, and (d) for the best available science.
+I see myself and other public scientists as having a duty to advocate for (a) the broadest public including future generations of all life, (b) good governance, (c) for fulfilling the duties of public trustees, and (d) the best available science following the principles of scientific integrity: transparency, independent review, and reproducibility.

 Sometimes scientists criticize each other for advocacy.
 All scientists advocate for our science including the process, methods, interpretations, and communication of it.
 Even if they don't realize they are doing it, each scientific communication we make is advocating for our science.
 It seems the activist part of that advocacy is what scientists most are actually shying away from - the idea of being vocal and out there in advocacy for science.
 The other misconception might be the idea that ANY advocacy is biasing.
 But that myth has been debunked by several fields of scholarship proving that we scientists all approach questions (and how we answer them) with some viewpoint that shapes the questions we ask and don't ask, as much as the answers we get and emphasize.
 So, subjectivity enters into science and may create bias.
 The trick lies in reducing bias and making it transparent if some remains.
 That trick is a work in progress for most (all?) scientists and we here have chosen transparency about our value judgments andor starting assumptions.
 See our transparent statement of value judgments here..
 Beware of the scientists who do not make their value judgments transparent.